pauljeffrussell/audio-alchemy/README.md

 ## Setup

-Setup instructions can be found in configfile.py, but please note that several setup steps have been omitted from the instructions at this time.
+Setup instructions can be found in configfile.py.

+Please note that several setup steps have been omitted from the instructions at this time because, well, I'm a bit lazy.
+Once the device started working I became much more interested in listening to music than writing instructions.